 Depending upon availability, students can choose from non-perishable, fresh, frozen, and canned foods, as well as household items such as bathroom tissue and toiletries and personal items such as period supplies.
 Quantities and selection vary from week to week, but we strive to meet our students' needs.
 In addition, student parents can sign up to pick up diapers on a monthly basis from the Triton Pantry.
 See details below.

 **By using the pantry, students agree to the declaration of need and waiver of liability.**

 Location & Hours

 The Triton Pantry is conveniently located on the lower level of the Millennium Student Center on UMSL's North Campus.
 We're just down the hall from The Nosh cafeteria.
-Check out the video at the bottom of this page to see how to get to us!
 Our current hours of operation are:

 Triton Pantry Diaper Resource